mickael-kerjean/filestash-website/_docs/install-and-upgrade.md

 <div class="banner" style="text-align:justify">
     Need a hand with your setup? <br>
     We offer professional services, including a variety of ready-made plugins, and can develop custom plugins tailored to your needs.
-Don't hesitate to <a href="/pricing/?modal=installer_selfhosted">get in touch</a>, and we'll assist you every step of the way.
+When you <a href="/docs/support/">get support</a>, we'll assist you every step of the way.
 </div>

 ## Upgrade